Manar-Mansour/aws-circleci-project/README.md

 # Udagram

-The udagram application is a fairly simple application that includes all the major components of a Full-Stack web application.
+The udagram application is a simple application that includes all the major components of a Full-Stack web application.
+I deployed this application to AWS as part of the Udacity Advanced full stack web development Nanodegree.
+I also used CircleCI for continuous integration and deployment (CI/CD).
 Link to the app: http://udagram-manar.s3-website-us-east-1.amazonaws.com/home

 ## Getting Started

 1. Clone this repo locally into the location of your choice.
-1. Move the content of the udagram folder at the root of the repository as this will become the main content of the project.
+2. Move the content of the udagram folder at the root of the repository as this will become the main content of the project.
-1. Open a terminal and navigate to the root of the repo
+3. Open a terminal and navigate to the root of the repo (udagram).
-1. follow the instructions in the installation step
+4. follow the instructions in the installation step

-The project can run but is missing some information to connect to the database and storage service.
-These will be setup during the course of the project

 ### Dependencies